 1. plan logistics

 Number uno is to plan out your arrival travel route.
-Determine your timeframe, budget and transposition medium, then research to find the one that suits you.
+Determine a timeframe, budget and transportation, then research to find the one that suits you.
 I like Google Maps for details and Rome2Rio for planning because it shows more options and gives price ranges.

 2. book travel